Reform of regional government

 The purpose of this regional government reform is to harmonise the State regional administration with county government administration and to rationalise the organisation of public-sector administration at State, regional and municipal levels.
 As the primary solution, the Government Programme envisages the centralisation of functions into clear, autonomous regions – counties – in terms of tasks and authority.

-Government policy outline of 5 April 2016
+Government policy outline

 - Municipalities will continue to exist as communities of local involvement, democracy, culture and vitality that handle the duties related to municipal self-government as decided by the residents (general mandate) and local duties defined by law.
 In accordance with the principles of current legislation, the municipalities will remain responsible for handling and promoting employment.
 The municipalities will also continue to be responsible for promoting competence and culture as well as health and wellbeing, and for sports services, youth services, cultural services and other leisure services, local industrial policy, land use, construction and urban planning.